-Field Description Content type or value ITEMS in the list with \n and then percent-encode the list.
-QMS PROMOTION ITEM_COUNT The number of promotions included in the QMS_PROMOTION_ITEMS field.
-Number FIELD CRITERIA DATABASEMATCH (Optional) When specified, QMS uses the value of this field as the value of the DatabaseMatch parameter in the query to the Content component, and treats it as a database restriction.
+Field Description Content type or value DATABASEMATCH Content component, and treats it as a database restriction.
 QMS_SCOPE RULE (Optional) You can use this field with the PromotionsScope query parameter to return only promotions that match the text that you specify as the scope rule.
 This allows you to filter the list of returned promotions by user-defined criteria such as a specific department or job function.
 String list.
 Separate items in the list with a comma.
 DRECONTENT Terms to match the query text.
 String